 - Suppose you willfully fail to withhold or pay employment taxes.
 In that case, the penalty is 100% of the amount not withheld or paid (determined without any information about whether or not such failure is due to reasonable cause).

 - Tax penalties for misclassifying employees as independent contractors are steep.
 If you're audited by the IRS and your company has misclassified workers, you could face fines of up to $1,100 per misclassified worker for each year that you've done it.

-- In addition to these financial penalties, if your company is found to have misclassified workers, it could also be sued by plaintiffs who were improperly classified as independent contractors.
+- If your company is found to have misclassified workers, it could be sued by employees who were improperly classified as independent contractors.

 Independent Contractor Taxes

 When you hire an independent contractor, you are responsible for paying them.
 The IRS also expects you to withhold and pay income taxes, social security taxes, and Medicare taxes on their behalf.